 Yes.
 After hours, the Public Safety vestibules (the south entrance from Hazel Avenue or the north entrance off Wyman Green) will remain unlocked.
 If you are experiencing an emergency you will be able to speak with a Glenview dispatcher, via phone or video phone system, who will activate a door locking mechanism to allow you into a secure area.

 I am unable to visit Village Hall during regular business hours to purchase things like a Commuter Parking Permit or to pay a parking ticket.
-How will I make these purchases and payments after consolidation?
+How do I make these purchases and payments after-hours?

-The Village recognizes that many residents cannot make it to Village Hall during regular business hours, and is working to provide more online payment options.
-We are working to have these online options available in advance of Glenview beginning our dispatching operations in late June.
+The Village recognizes that many residents cannot make it to Village Hall during regular business hours, and has worked to expand our online payment options.
 Additionally, we suggest the following methods for our most common after-hours purchases:

 - Commuter Parking Lot Permits:

-Mail permit application and check/money order, payable to the Village of Glencoe, to Village Hall (675 Village Court) or drop your application and check/money order in the white mailbox outside of Village Hall.
-(ONLINE OPTION COMING SOON!)
+Pay online via the Village’s Payment Center; or Mail permit application and check/money order, payable to the Village of Glencoe, to Village Hall (675 Village Court) or drop your application and check/money order in the white mailbox outside of Village Hall.

 - Parking Tickets: Pay online via the Village’s Payment Center (Requires 7-9 digit account number); or Mail parking tickets and check/money order, payable to the Village of Glencoe, to Village Hall (675 Village Court) or drop your parking tickets and check/money order in the white mailbox outside of Village Hall.